 The bark and flesh are soft, fibrous, and fire-resistant and can be used to weave rope and cloth.
 Baobab products are also used to make soap, rubber, and glue; while the bark and leaves are harvested for traditional medicine.
 The baobab is a life-giver for African wildlife, too, often creating its very own ecosystem.
 It provides food and shelter for a myriad of species, from the tiniest insect to the mighty African elephant.

 A Modern Superfruit

 Baobab fruit resembles a velvet-covered, oblong gourd and is filled with big black seeds surrounded by tart, slightly powdery pulp.
-Native Africans often refer to the baobab as the monkey-bread-tree, and have known about the health benefits of eating its fruit and leaves for centuries.
+Native Africans often refer to the baobab as the monkey-bread-tree and have known about the health benefits of eating its fruit and leaves for centuries.
 Young leaves can be cooked and eaten as an alternative to spinach, while the fruit pulp is often soaked, then blended into a drink.

 In other areas, specific trees have stories attached to them.
-Zambia's Kafue National Park is home to a particularly large specimen, which the locals know as Kondanamwali (the tree that eats maidens).
+Zambia's Kafue National Park is home to a particularly large specimen, which the locals know as kondanamwali – 'the tree that eats maidens'.
 According to legend, the tree fell in love with four local girls, who shunned the tree and sought human husbands instead.
-In revenge, the tree pulled the maidens in to its interior and kept them there forever.
+In revenge, the tree pulled the maidens into its interior and kept them there forever.

 The Order of the Baobab is a South African civilian national honor, instituted in 2002.
-It is awarded annually by the South African president to citizens for distinguished service in the fields of business and the economy; science, medicine, and technological innovation; or community service.
+It is awarded annually by the president to citizens for distinguished service in the fields of business and the economy; science, medicine, and technological innovation; or community service.
 It was named in recognition of the baobab's endurance, and its cultural and environmental importance.